-- Receive guaranteed admission to your ASU degree program upon completion of the pathway requirements. - Enjoy a cost-effective path ensuring all courses transfer and apply to your ASU degree. - Arizona residents will be eligible for participation in the ASU Tuition Commitment program. - Access to ASU representatives via in-person, phone or web-based appointments.
+- Receive guaranteed admission to your ASU degree program upon completion of the TAG. - Transfer to ASU as a junior. - Enjoy a cost-effective path ensuring all courses transfer and apply to your ASU degree. - Access ASU transfer specialists via in-person, phone or web-based appointments.